PraptiSawant/Sign-Language-Recognition-using-LSTM-and-Mediapipe---SignVani/Gesture-Recognition-for-Sign-Language-Translation-main/README.md

 ## File Descriptions

-- `ML/`: Contains all files realted to data colelction, preprocessing and model training
-  - `Model Training.ipynb`: Notebook containing various models and feature engineering techniques to comapre performance.
-  - `data/`: Contains the compiled results as well as camera aspect ratio data
-  - `model_saves/`: Contains the tensorflow checkpoints for the models trained in `Model Training.ipynb`

 - `public/`: Files related to the webpage including the HTML/CSS files for page design aand JS scripts
   - `models/`: TensorflowJS models for the alphabet and gesture models